 Subd.
 3. Rules.
 The commissioner shall adopt rules under the Administrative Procedure Act to implement the provisions of this chapter that directly affect the rights of or processes available to the general public.
 The rules have the force and effect of law and may include but are not limited to:

-(1) the processes for determining the extent of competition for filling vacancies, for recruiting applicants, for conducting competitive open examinations, for ranking candidates and maintaining competitive open eligible lists, and for certification and appointment of eligibles from competitive open eligible lists;
+(1) the processes for determining the extent of competition for filling vacancies, for recruiting applicants, for conducting selection procedures and for making appointments of individuals who are not employees of the civil service;

 (2) the process for effecting noncompetitive and qualifying appointments;